ShantanuK86/affinidi-capstone/README.md

 }
 ```

-### Gender-based Recommendation Feature
+### Gender Recommendation Feature
-- Utilized the gender data point obtained from the user to recommend items on the website page accordingly.
-- Enhanced user experience by personalizing item recommendations based on the user's gender.
+The ProductDisplay component utilizes the gender information from the user's profile to provide personalized product recommendations.
+Here's how the gender recommendation feature works:

+- **Filtering Recommendation Products:** The products array contains various items with associated gender information.
+The recommendationProducts variable filters these products based on the user's gender.
+If the user's gender is available in the profile, it filters products that match the user's gender or are marked as 'unisex'.

+- **Displaying Recommendation Section:** The component renders a section titled "Recommendation for you" and displays products filtered based on the user's gender.
+Each recommended product is shown with its image, name, price, and an "Add to Cart" button.

+- **Explore Other Items:** Additionally, the component displays a section titled "Explore other items" where products not matching the user's gender are displayed.
+This section allows users to explore a wider range of products beyond their gender-specific recommendations.

 ## Other Data Points Requested from the Vault
 - In addition to gender, the following data points are requested from the Vault: